gramcraka/DDSCaseStudy2/Analysis.md

 df_skinny<- df_ordered[1:20,c(1,4)]
 ```

-As a break from the first part we will be looking at some specific tools and techniques for manipulating the data in part ii.

 ### Data Manipulation for Question (ii)
-For this section we will be creating a subset of the data for US temperatures after 1990 and answering multiple questions subset of data we create.
-We will be seperating the data and adding a row to the dataframe using a formula.
-Then we will use basic plotting capablities in R to plot the data.
-Finally in section ii, we will use a loop to condense the data to a different format.
+This section focuses on creating a subset of the data for US temperatures after January 1st, 1990 and answering multiple questions in regards to the subset.
+The data must be seperated and a row added to the dataframe using a formula.
+The result can be confirmed ising basic plotting capablities in R to plot the data.
+In section ii, the loop functionality in R is used to condense the data to a different format.

-First we will create a Farhenheit column in the dataframe using a formula for converting Celsuis to Farhenheit.
+A Farhenheit column in the dataframe is created using a formula for converting Celsuis to Farhenheit.

 ```r
 df_UStemp <- subset(temp1900, Date >= as.Date("1990-01-01") & Country =="United States")